gmac/sass-thematic/README.md

 }
 ```

-Now we can run Sass Thematic with references to our theme variables file, and to our main Sass file.
-All Sass Thematic methods operate similar to [node-sass](https://www.npmjs.com/package/node-sass), with an `includePaths` option for resolving imports:
+Now we can run Thematic with references to our theme variables file, and to our main Sass file.
+All Thematic methods operate similar to [node-sass](https://www.npmjs.com/package/node-sass), with an `includePaths` option for resolving imports:

 ```javascript
 var sassThematic = require('sass-thematic');